Dismiss Modal

 • Limit alcoholic drinks.

-• If your medicine causes dry mouth, ask your healthcare provider for a different medicine that may not cause this condition.
+• If your medicine causes dry mouth, ask your doctor for a different medicine that may not cause this condition.
 If dry mouth cannot be prevented, drink plenty of water, chew sugarless gum, and stay away from tobacco products and alcohol.

 Author: Hurley, Judith